AdrianMoPe/Tecnicas-de-Aprendizaje-Automatico/Activity_5/README.md

 reanalysis_specific_humidity_g_per_kg -> 0.130189
 station_avg_temp_c -> 0

-Therefore the relevant features in this case are weekofyear and reanalysis_specific_humidity_g_per_kg.
-Since the algorithm only selects two features and we think that are insufficient, based on the correlation between features and total_cases, we have decided to select reanalysis_dew_point_temp_k feature too.
+Therefore the relevant features in this case are "weekofyear" and "reanalysis_specific_humidity_g_per_kg".
+In spite of the algorithm only selects two features and we think that are insufficient, based on the correlation between features and total_cases, we have decided to select "reanalysis_dew_point_temp_k" feature too.